What are the most spectacular roads in Spain?

 Alto de La Camperona is a high mountain pass at an elevation of 1.597m (5,239ft) above the sea level located in the province of León, Castile and León, in north-western Spain.

-Estanys de la Pera is a high mountain lake at an elevation of 2.363m (7,752ft) above the sea level located in Catalonia, in northern Spain.
-It’s one of the highest roads of the country.
+Estanys de la Pera is a high mountain lake at an elevation of 2.363m (7,752ft) above sea level located in Catalonia, in northern Spain.
+It’s one of the highest roads in the country.

-Ardibide is a high mountain pass at an elevation of 1.457m (4,780ft) above the sea level, located in the autonomous community of Navarre, northern Spain.
-The climb is simply brutal, with sections up to 30%.
+Ardibide is a high mountain peak at an elevation of 1,457m (4,780ft) above sea level, located in the autonomous community of Navarre, northern Spain.
+The ascent to the summit is characterized by a brutal incline that ranks among the steepest paved tracks in the Pyrenees, providing access to critical telecommunications infrastructure.

 Coll de Josa is high mountain pass at an elevation of 1.633m (5,357ft) above the sea level, located in the northwest of the comarca of Berguedà in Catalonia, Spain.